ruthsilcoff/comp307final/README.md

         * Works with jpg files
         * Can be edited after to add subjects (courses)
 * Students
-    * Sign up for courses
+    * Sign up for classes
+    * Receive invoice
+    * Review teachers
 * Subjects
     * Displays teachers, notesets, and upcoming lessons for each subject
 * Instant chat